-Objective Content Learning Activities

-Assessment, Planning, Required Readings:

-Implementation

-1. Assess and plan nursing interventions for the newborn with congenital malformation.
-Assessment and planning nursing interventions for the newborn with congenital malformation: A. Role of the vocational nurse B. Malformations present at birth C. Metabolic defects Phenylketonuria Maple syrup urine disease Galactosemia Perinatal Damage Hemolytic disease Erythroblastosis Fetalis Intracranial hemorrhage Infant of a diabetic mother Leifer, Chapter 14, pp. 321-346, The Newborn with a Congenital Abnormality.

-Evaluation 1.
-Evaluate the nursing care of the newborn with congenital malformation.
-Evaluation of the nursing care of the newborn with congenital malformation; Goals Modifying the plan of care
+Objective Content Learning Activities Assessment, Planning, Required Readings: Implementation Assess and plan nursing interventions for the newborn with congenital malformation.
+Assessment and planning nursing interventions for the newborn with congenital malformation: A. Role of the vocational nurse B. Malformations present at birth C. Metabolic defects Phenylketonuria Maple syrup urine disease Galactosemia Leifer, Chapter 14 The Newborn with a Congenital Abnormality.
+Perinatal Damage Hemolytic disease Erythroblastosis Fetalis Intracranial hemorrhage Infant of a diabetic mother Evaluation of the nursing care of the Evaluation newborn with congenital malformation; Evaluate the nursing care of the newborn with congenital malformation.
+Goals Modifying the plan of care